 Give Yourself an Inch so You Can Go a Mile

-Self-improvement requires a head-strong mentality and fit physique, which you can achieve by boosting your health.
-By allowing yourself an inch, for instance, having a cheat day after a week of dieting, you’ll have more motivation to go on.
+Self-improvement requires a headstrong mentality and fit physique, which you can achieve by boosting your health.
+By allowing yourself an inch, for instance, having a cheat day after a week of dieting, you’ll have more motivation.
 Cutting yourself some slack is essential in your quest for self-betterment.

 Find the Balance Between Strict and Fun

 There’s no appeal in an incredibly uptight lifestyle.
-If you want to influence other women, you have to be fun and show them the benefits you’re gaining.
+To influence other women, you must be fun and show them the benefits you’re gaining.
 There’s always a balance in everything.

 Once you find the key to pinpointing the middle ground, you can make other people see that change might be challenging.
 However, there’s more to gain along the journey than what they can lose.

 If you’re curating projects that mainly benefit women like Girl Rising and the WISE100 Awards, you can hold events that spotlight companies led by girls and females who lead industries.
 With this, you can encourage others to come out of their shells.

 You’re not here because you want to.
 You’ve probably asked a thousand times why you’re alive.
 While you do not exist of your own volition, it’s your responsibility to do good with your life.

 You can choose to waste your years travelling the worst roads, or you can spend your days for a cause that will go down in history.